 La Jolla California 92093 United States

 - University of California Davis Comprehensive Cancer Center

 Sacramento California 95817 United States

 - Rana R. McKay

-Associate Clinical Professor, Medicine.
-Authored (or co-authored) 141 research publications.
+Associate Clinical Professor, Medicine, Vc-health Sciences-schools.
+Authored (or co-authored) 171 research publications

 - accepting new patients